enviromapholdings/Docs/getting-started-analyst/print-barcodes.rst

 Printing Labels to a Remote Printer
 --------------------------------------

-Right click on the collection you would like to print.
+Right click on the collection that has the samples you would like to print.
 From the context menu, select *Print Barcodes*.

 .. attention::